Darcy Watson-Russell (they/them)

 Who am I?

-Darcy is a disabled, neurodivergent, white queer trans person living on Whadjuk Noongar Boodja (Country).
-When they're not working, Darcy is probably hanging out with their cat while crafting and watching something silly.
+Darcy is a disabled, neurodivergent, white queer trans settler on Whadjuk Noongar Boodja (Country).
+They care deeply about community-building, and social and environmental justice of all kinds.
+When they're not working, Darcy is probably hanging out with their cats while crafting and watching something silly.
 They also love cooking and fermenting, music, reading, learning about sea creatures, and being in nature.

 Qualifications